Liver cancer

 Yarn with your doctor, nurse or Aboriginal and/or Torres Strait Islander health worker.

 If chemotherapy is recommended for liver cancer, the chemotherapy is mainly given directly to the tumour.
 This is given using a method called Trans-arterial Chemo-Embolisation (TACE).
-You may need to travel to a bigger town or a city where this procedure is done by a specialised doctor, an intervention radiologist.
+You may need to travel to a bigger town or a city where this procedure is done by a specialised doctor, an interventional radiologist.
 You may also need to stay in the hospital for a night to allow recovery.
 Assistance is available for travel and accommodation for you and your family.

 • It is not possible to say what causes liver cancer in a single person.
 We do know there are some features that are more common in people who develop liver cancer.
 These features are called ”risk factors”.